-- 1. The vessel must meet the design, construction and equipment (other than safety equipment) standards that applied to the vessel on 30 June 2013. - Note Owners of some existing vessels were, on 30 June 2013, required to submit periodic safety equipment declarations for the vessel.
-From 1 July 2018, these declarations should be included as part of the vessel's safety management system and documented in accordance with the requirements in Schedule 1 of Marine Order 504 (Certificates of operation and operation requirements national law) 2018. - 2.
-The vessel must, if it is of a kind that were it a new vessel would be required to have a certificate of survey that is in force meet the standards for safety equipment, that apply to the vessel in accordance with the NSCV Parts C and F, on and after 1 January 2018. - 3.
-The vessel must, if it is of a kind that were it a new vessel would not be required to have a certificate of survey that is in force meet the equipment standards of NSCV Part G on and after 30 June 2016. - 4.
+1. The vessel must meet the design, construction and equipment (other than equipment mentioned in conditions 2 and 3) standards that applied to the vessel on 30 June 2013.

+Note Owners of some existing vessels were, on 30 June 2013, required to submit periodic safety equipment declarations for the vessel.
+From 1 July 2018, these declarations should be included as part of the vessel's safety management system and documented in accordance with the requirements in Schedule 1 of Marine Order 504 (Certificates of operation and operation requirements - national law) 2018

+- 2. The vessel must, if it is of a kind that were it a new vessel would be required to have a certificate of survey that is in force meet the standards for safety equipment and the EPIRB requirements, that apply to the vessel in accordance with the NSCV Parts C and F, on and after 1 January 2018. - 3.
+The vessel must, if it is of a kind that were it a new vessel would not be required to have a certificate of survey that is in force meet the safety equipment standards of NSCV Part G on and after 30 June 2016. - 4.
 If Marine Order 507 (Load line certificates national law) 2018 applies to the vessel the vessel has a load line certificate. - 5.
-The vessel may be altered or modified to the extent that it must be reassessed against the construction, subdivision or stability standard that applies to it only if: - (a) the National Regulator considers there will not be an increased level of risk because of the proposed alteration or modification and has approved the alteration or modification in writing; and - (b) the vessel complies with any requirements determined by the National Regulator for the vessel.
+The vessel may be altered or modified to the extent that it must be reassessed against the construction, subdivision or stability standard that applies to it only if: - (a) the National Regulator considers there will not be an increased level

-- 6. The vessel's operations or service category may change only if: - (a) the National Regulator considers there will not be an increased level of risk because of the change in the vessel's operations or service category and has approved the change in writing; and - (b) the vessel complies with any requirements determined by the National Regulator for the vessel. - 7.
-The vessel may operate in an area other than the area in which the vessel was permitted to operate before 1 July 2013 only if: - (a) the National Regulator has approved the change in writing; and - (b) the vessel complies with any requirements determined by the National Regulator for the vessel system.
+Item Kind of vessel Conditions of risk because of the proposed alteration or modification and has approved the alteration or modification in writing; and (b) the vessel complies with any requirements determined by the National Regulator for the vessel.
+The vessel's operations or service category may change only if: (a) the National Regulator considers there will not be an increased level of risk because of the change in the vessel's operations or service category and has approved the change in writing; and (b) the vessel complies with any requirements determined by the National Regulator for the vessel.
+7. The vessel may operate in an area other than the area in which the vessel was permitted to operate before 1 July 2013 only if: (a) the National Regulator has approved system.